+b.
 Visas Not Accepted:

-H1B Visas

-Because residents are classified as students at the University of Louisville, the University does not sponsor H1B visas for residency training.
+- i.
+H1B Visas: Because residents are classified as students at the University of Louisville, the University does not sponsor H1B visas for residency training. - ii.
+J2 Dependent Visas: J2 dependent visas are not accepted for residency training.
+These individuals must obtain their own J1 visa status. - iii.
+J1 Research Visa: The J1 research visa does not allow the clinical activity required for residency training programs.

-J2 Dependent Visas

-J2 dependent visas are not accepted for residency training.
-These individuals must obtain their own J1 visa status.
-An exception to this policy may be requested from the GME office.

-J1 Research Visa

-The J1 research visa does not allow the clinical activity required for residency training programs.
 Those applicants currently sponsored on the J1 Research visa must apply for a change of category to J1 Clinical, which requires Department of State approval.